 - 2120 ($$)– Located next to the Amazon Spheres, 2120 serves awesome cocktails and contemporary American fare.
 My favorite is their mac and cheese with duck fat croutons.
 C’est what?
 Their happy hour menu is plenty to satisfy your taste buds.

 - 5 Point Cafe ($$)– Open since 1929, the 5 Point Cafe is divey and the quintessential grunge Seattle restaurant and bar.
-In the men’s restrooms, there’s a telescope so you can view the Space Needle while you relieve yourself.
-My favorite is their poutine (sub for tater tots) and country fried steak and eggs.
-From Sunday-Thursday you can enjoy one of their 5 Point Specials for only $3.50.
+In the men’s restrooms, there’s a periscope where you can view the Space Needle while you relieve yourself.
+My favorite dishes are their poutine (sub for tater tots) and country fried steak and eggs.
+From Sunday-Thursday you can enjoy one of their 5 Point Specials for only $6 (it used to be $3.50!).
 What is it?
 A 2 oz shot of whiskey and a can of local cheap beer.

 - 5 Spot ($$)– Located at the top of Queen Anne hill, the 5 Spot offers American fare and is known for their breakfast and lunch dishes.
 This is a must for anyone visiting Seattle.
 We love their country fried steak and eggs, burgers, and cinnamon buns!

 - Alchemy ($$) – They offer food, a worthwhile happy hour, and interesting cocktails.
 Alchemy is located in West Seattle.